tripoloski1337/tripoloski1337.github.io/_posts/2019-12-04-writting-open-read-write-shellcode.markdown

 <img src="/images/2019-12-04-145249_222x159_scrot.png">

-actually we mov eax with 0x3 (sys_read syscall) and mov ecx with ebx ,ecx is our buffer and mov ebx with 0x3 because fd and mov dl as 0x30 for the size
+Actually we mov eax with 0x3 (sys_read syscall) and mov ecx with ebx ,ecx is our buffer and mov ebx with 0x3 because fd and mov dl as 0x30 for the size

 and finally lets write it out